Ada-Developers-Academy/core-unit-2/modifying-in-sql/modifying-tables-in-sql.md

 This modification relaxes the length limit the column had in the previous example where it was defined as a `VARCHAR(64)`.
 The change succeeded without issue.

 </details>

+### !callout-info

+## Column Constraints Can Also Be Modified

+Column constraints can also be modified with variants of the `ALTER TABLE ALTER COLUMN` command.
+We used the `TYPE` keyword to indicate that we wanted to change the column type, but additional keywords, including `SET`, `DROP`, and `ADD` with a wide variety of options also exist.
+We will not need to use them in this curriculum, but follow your curiosity!

+### !end-callout